The Exact Equivalence of Distance and Kernel Methods for Hypothesis Testing: Main Results

-\item[3.]
-Translation Invariant: When $k(\cdot,\cdot)$ is translation invariant, $\hat{d}_{k}(\cdot,\cdot)$ is also translation invariant.
-When $d(\cdot,\cdot)$ is translation invariant, $\hat{k}_{d}(\cdot,\cdot)$ is also translation invariant. \end{itemize} The above properties hold for fixed-point induced metric but not for the fixed-point induced kernel, i.e., for each property above, the first half still holds when $\widehat{\cdot}$ is replaced by $\tilde{\cdot}$, but not the second half. \end{prop} The bijective property allows recovery of the original kernel and ensures no information is lost.
-Rank preserving is an important property for rank-based methods.
-The translation invariant property is often necessary for follow-on inference to perform well such as in kernel clustering and support vector machine.
-We shall illustrate these properties via kernel-related applications in Section~\ref{sec:app}.
+The first four properties are shared by both the bijection and fixed-point transformation.
+The last three properties are unique to the bijective induced kernel: bijectivity allows recovery of the original kernel and ensures no information is lost; rank preserving is important for any rank-based algorithm; and translation invariance is a necessity for follow-on inference to perform well such as in spectral clustering and support vector machine.

 Finally, note that we can alternatively define the bijection as: